The new role of an urban ecologist

 The 2011 Natural Environment White Paper (PDF) referred to the role of urban GI as completing ‘the links in our national ecological network’ and ‘one of the most effective tools available to us in managing environmental risks such as flooding and heat waves’.

-The National Planning Policy Framework (NPPF) (PDF) in 2012 stated that local planning authorities should ‘set out a strategic approach in their Local Plans, planning positively for the creation, protection, enhancement and management of networks of biodiversity and green infrastructure’.
+The National Planning Policy Framework (NPPF) (PDF, document no longer accessible) in 2012 stated that local planning authorities should ‘set out a strategic approach in their Local Plans, planning positively for the creation, protection, enhancement and management of networks of biodiversity and green infrastructure’.

 All of this has led to a change in the role ecology and the ecologist plays in the planning and development process.
 Yes, the ecologist still undertakes surveys & assessments and prepares mitigation schemes and the legislation and planning policy protecting habitats and species is still here.
 But, the ecologist is now far more involved in the design process and at a far earlier stage.
 This means they can embed themselves within the wider team and fully align themselves with the vision of the project.
 By being part of the wider project team at an early stage, the ecologist can input to the design and help create GI which is locally relevant and that makes a meaningful ecological enhancement.